Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work acknowledges the Spanish Ministerio de Ciencia, Innovación y Universidades (BITER-ECO: PID2020-114732RBC31).
-This work is part of DIGI4ECO, which has received funding from the European Union’s Horizon Europe programme under grant agreement No 101112883.
-I. M. received financial support from the MCIN/AEI/10.13039/501100011033 and FSE+, grant agreement No RYC2022-038056-I. M. G. was partially funded by the FPI-UPC Santander Scholarship FPI-UPC\_93.
-This work also acknowledges the ‘Severo Ochoa Centre of Excellence’ accreditation (CEX2024-001494-S) from AEI 10.13039/501100011033 and the Barcelona Supercomputer Center.
+This work acknowledges the Spanish Ministerio de Ciencia, Innovación y Universidades (TECTUGA: PID2024-161772OA-I00).
+This work is part of DIGI4ECO, European Union’s Horizon Europe programme (No 101112883).
+I. M. received financial support from the MCIN/AEI/10.13039/501100011033 and FSE+ (No RYC2022-038056-I).
+M. G. was partially funded by the FPI-UPC Santander Scholarship FPI-UPC\_93.
+This work also acknowledges the ‘Severo Ochoa Centre of Excellence’ accreditation (CEX2024-001494-S) from AEI 10.13039/501100011033 and the computing resources provided by the Barcelona Supercomputing Center (BSC).